-The Scientific Program Committee is charged with allocating time on the integrated hardware resources operated within the scope of the LQCD computing program.
+The Scientific Program Committee is charged with allocating time on the integrated hardware resources provided through the LQCD computing program.
 This committee has instituted the following allocation process.
 Once a year, proposals are solicited for the use of computational resources that are available to the user community during the allocation period July 1 to June 30.
 The Committee reviews the proposals and makes preliminary allocations based on its reviews.
 An open meeting of the user community is then held to discuss the proposals and the preliminary allocations.
 The Committee makes final allocations for each site following this meeting.
 The LQCD Site Managers are responsible for executing these allocations.
 The objective of this process is to achieve the greatest scientific benefit from the computing resources through broad input from the community.
-The committee is also charged with organizing an annual meeting of the user community to review progress in the development of the infrastructure and scientific progress achieved with the infrastructure, and to obtain input on future directions.
+The committee is also charged with organizing an annual meeting of the user community to review Program progress and hardware roadmaps, scientific progress achieved with the infrastructure, and provide input on future computing needs.